Kong/insomnia-docs/docs/insomnia/unit-testing.md

 expect(body).to.be.an('array');
 ```

-### How do I test JSON payload properties?
+### Test JSON Payload Properties

-Since unit tests rely on the Chai library for unit testing we can test properties easily once we have converted our response payload to JSON:
+Since unit tests rely on the [Chai library](https://www.chaijs.com/api/bdd/) for assertions, test properties after converting a response payload to JSON.

+Manually add the following JavaScript to an individual test.
+Access the JavaScript code editor by clicking the left-side dropdown arrow on a test.

 ```ts
 const response = await insomnia.send();